 End of an Age: The age of Hyrule, Ganondorf, and the wars of the Triforce has been ending since Ganon's attack on Hyrule and the subsequent Great Flood, but the events of the game shut the book on them, seemingly forever, as the magic preserving them is destroyed and they are left to erode to nothing beneath the crushing waves.

-Sea Octoroks are worse than the aforementioned Gyorgs if you attempt to kill them (which you may be forced to do if they're surrounding something like a treasure you want to get to).
+Sea Octoroks are this as well if you attempt to kill them (which you may be forced to do if they're surrounding something like a treasure you want to get to).
 They come in huge groups and they spit bombs at you, and while you may find that they only take one hit to kill, good luck aiming your boomerang that quickly before another one blasts you out of your boat.
-And even if you do, it seems that they don't. stop.coming.
+And if you do, it seems that they don't stop coming.

 Not just stabbed in the forehead; a realistically-proportioned Master Sword is anywhere between 3 to 4 feet long from tip to pommel, and it was buried almost to the hilt.
 Ganondorf got a sharpened piece of holy steel shoved through his brain, down his neck, and into his chest cavity.
 If the blade is as long as Skyward Sword makes it out to be, it might even have reached his heart.